 - Born: February 14, 1911

 - Died: October 11, 1995

-Born in 1911, in Kansas City, Kansas, Clay attended Kansas City Junior College and Liberty’s William Jewell College before enrolling at the University of Missouri – Columbia, where he earned a law degree.
+Born in 1911, in Kansas City, Kansas, Clay attended Kansas City Junior College and Liberty’s William Jewell College before enrolling at the University of Missouri, where he earned a law degree.1

-Clay practiced corporate law for a decade until 1944 when he joined another Kansas City-based institution: Trans World Airlines.
-He started at TWA as the assistant director of state affairs and rose to become TWA’s vice president of administrative services and a member of its Board of Directors.
-Among other things, he was heavily involved with developing New York City’s John F. Kennedy Airport and in consolidating TWA’s overhaul base from Delaware to Kansas City—a key component in the later expansion of what was then known as Mid-Continent International Airport into Kansas City International.
+Clay practiced corporate law for a decade until 1944 when he joined another Kansas City-based institution: Trans World Airlines (TWA).
+At TWA, he was heavily involved with developing New York City’s John F. Kennedy Airport and in consolidating TWA’s overhaul base from Delaware to Kansas City.

 In 1958, Clay joined the Kansas City Fed as vice president and general counsel.
 "I thought the Federal Reserve Bank was… an excellent place to find opportunities for both public service and challenge."
 He assumed the role of Bank president in 1961.
 During his 15 years in that role, Clay was known for his open-door philosophy and sense of humor.1 He was also a staunch defender of the Federal Reserve’s decentralized regional structure.
 "The (Federal Reserve) System’s foundation rests firmly in regional orientation which has served the nation well,” Clay said at the time of his retirement.
 “It’s a sound blending of public and private interests focused toward an efficient financial system and the overall health of the nation’s economy.
 Regionally, we have supervisory and operational responsibilities with the banks in our own area.
 We take regional views to national forums."
 1